pmathiot/ELMER_ISMIP6_Antarctica/README/README_xios.md

 - Melt check against LOG output

 *Check missing*:
-- Review all variable with paraview (need account on snow)
+- Review all variable with paraview (need account on snow) => all variables reviewed.
+Need input for basal drag